Posted on 1/20/2020

 Nakita said that when firefighters walked her through the house after it was safe, the stench of smoke was everywhere.
 Tears filled her eyes as she saw pictures, clothes, and memories burned to ashes.
 Nakita cried silently as a firefighter confirmed what she was thinking: ADT had saved their lives.
 Her tears of sorrow turned into tears of joy.
 She is thankful to have a dependable alarm service that made the difference.

 The Foreman’s both work in public education.
-They purchased their ADT system in November 2017 through a sales representative with Affinity Integrated Solutions, ADT’s fourth largest Authorized Dealer based in Greensboro, NC.
+They purchased their ADT system in November 2017 through a Solutions Advisor with Affinity Integrated Solutions, ADT’s fourth largest Authorized Dealer based in Greensboro, NC.
 The dispatcher that helped save their lives, Dejaunni Edwards, has worked at ADT since March 2019.
 Sidney Bush works investigations for Georgia Emergency Management and has experience as a volunteer firefighter.
 He and his wife, Erica, are also ADT customers.

 To celebrate how this family was saved from tragedy, an ADT Lifesaver event was held on Monday, January 20th.
 There was a surprise reunion between Nakita and Dejuanni at the Foreman home.
 A knock at the door interrupted videotaping of the LifeSaver video and Nakita met Dejaunni as news reporters looked on.
 Representatives from the Glynn County Fire Department were presented with a $5,000 contribution.
 An additional $5,000 was awarded to the Peace Officers Association of GA, a charity chosen by fellow lifesaver, Sidney Bush.